marieladataworld/marieladataworld.github.io/README.md

 # How to access the repositories
 This repository can be access in two ways:
-By checking on this website the list of references, databases and websites (which includes links for direct access), or by opening the Google Sheets document [click here](https://docs.google.com/spreadsheets/d/1Zdjk6D-FWdcXfw-etrk46iC5y6dBT4MA88TSz4rz8nk/edit?usp=sharing) which has a list of all the files, websites and databases of the project repository, so you can use filter for each column or search
+By checking below on this website the list of references, databases and websites (which includes links for direct access), or by opening the Google Sheets document [click here](https://docs.google.com/spreadsheets/d/1Zdjk6D-FWdcXfw-etrk46iC5y6dBT4MA88TSz4rz8nk/edit?usp=sharing) which has a list of all the files, websites and databases of the project repository, so you can use filter for each column or search, as you can see in the next step by step images:

 # Official Websites